Yellow-billed babbler: Breeding

 Nests of the species are seen throughout the year but the peak breeding season is prior to the onset of the Indian southwest monsoon.
 Nests are built in trees, concealed in dense masses of foliage.
 The majority of nests are built below a height of four metres from the ground.
 The nest is a small cup placed in a fork of a branch.
 The normal clutch is two to four turquoise blue eggs, although up to five may be laid by birds in the hills of Sri Lanka.
 The eggs hatch after 14 to 16 days.
 The brooding parent bird often stands on the rim of the nest rather than sit on the chicks.
 Brood parasitism of the babblers' nests by the pied cuckoo (Clamator jacobinus) is known from both India and Sri Lanka.
 The common hawk-cuckoo has also been noted as a brood parasite.
 In an exceptional case, jungle babblers have been seen feeding the chicks of the yellow-billed babbler.
 Chicks are mainly fed insects and the occasional lizard.
 Like most perching birds, the parents take care of nest sanitation, removing the faecal sacs of the young, typically by swallowing them.
 Helpers have been seen to assist the parents in building the nest as well as in feeding the chicks at the nest.

 Mortality

 Predators of the eggs include mongoose, crows and the greater coucal which may also prey on chicks.
 Rat snakes (Ptyas mucosus) may sometimes take chicks.

 In culture

 In Sri Lanka, this bird is known as demalichcha in Sinhala language.

-In Tamil Nadu, this bird is known as Thavittu-kuruvi, Pandri-kuruvi, Velaikkara-kuruvi, Kalani-kuruvi, Pooniyal kuruvi in Tamil language.
+In Tamil Nadu, this bird is known as Thavittu-kuruvi, Pandri-kuruvi, Velaikkara-kuruvi, Kalani-kuruvi, Pooniyal kuruvi, Oor kuruvi in Tamil language.